yahoo/AppDevKit/README.md

 ### Common Tools

   - **ADKAppUtil** > The foundational tools to support common tasks.
-  - **ADKStringHelper** > The string formatter that it generate formatted stings form date, number and etc for you.
+  - **ADKStringHelper** > The string formatter that will generate formatted stings form date, number and etc for you.
-  - **ADKCalculatorHelper** > The calculation set include distance, size, width, height and etc.
+  - **ADKCalculatorHelper** > The calculation set including distance, size, width, height, etc.
-  - **ADKNibCacheManager** > The manager to cache different instances in memory and keep it singleton.
+  - **ADKNibCacheManager** > The manager to cache different instances in memory and keep it as a singleton.
-  - **UIView+ADKGetUIViewController** > Support get any view's UIViewController.
+  - **UIView+ADKGetUIViewController** > Supports get any view's UIViewController.
-  - **UIColor+ADKHexPresentation** > Supporting HEX color format and color shift.
+  - **UIColor+ADKHexPresentation** > Supports HEX color format and color shift.
-  - **ADKViewExclusiveTouch** > Supporting exclusive touch on each sub views.
+  - **ADKViewExclusiveTouch** > Supports exclusive touch on each sub views.

 ### UI Tools

-  - **UIView+ADKAutoLayoutSupport** > Supporting command autolayout features.
+  - **UIView+ADKAutoLayoutSupport** > Supports command autolayout features.
-  - **UIScrollView+ADKPullToRefreshView** > Supporting pull to refresh feature on scrollable view.
+  - **UIScrollView+ADKPullToRefreshView** > Supports pull to refresh feature on scrollable view.
 For example: UIScrollView, UITableView and UICollectionView.
-  - **UIScrollView+ADKInfiniteScrollingView** > Supporting infinite scrolling feature on scrollable view.
+  - **UIScrollView+ADKInfiniteScrollingView** > Supports infinite scrolling feature on scrollable view.
 For example: UIScrollView, UITableView and UICollectionView.
   - **ADKModalMaskView** > Providing a way to create a modal view for presenting specific view.
-  - **ADKGradientView** > Create a gradient view for you.
+  - **ADKGradientView** > Creates a gradient view for you.
-  - **ADKDashedLineView** > Create a dashed line around your view.
+  - **ADKDashedLineView** > Creates a dashed line around your view.

-### Animate Tools
+### Animation Tools
-  - **UIView+ADKAnimationMacro** > Giving some simple animations behavior for specific UIView.
+  - **UIView+ADKAnimationMacro** > Gives some simple animation behavior for specific UIView.

 ### Image Tools

-  - **UIImage+ADKColorReplacement** > Supporting color changing / replacement feature on UIImage.
+  - **UIImage+ADKColorReplacement** > Supports color changing / replacement feature on UIImage.
-  - **UIImage+ADKImageFilter** > Supporting image FX, resize, crop and etc on UIImage.
+  - **UIImage+ADKImageFilter** > Supports image FX, resize, crop, etc. on UIImage.
-  - **UIImage+ADKDrawingTemplate** > Supporting loss less image from a PDF source.
+  - **UIImage+ADKDrawingTemplate** > Supports loss less image from a PDF source.

 ### ListView Tools

-  - **UICollectionView+ADKOperation** > Supporting force stop scrolling in collection view.
+  - **UICollectionView+ADKOperation** > Supports force stop scrolling in collection view.
-  - **ADKNibSizeCalculator** > Providing correct cell size for different devices effectively.
+  - **ADKNibSizeCalculator** > Provides correct cell size for different devices effectively.
-  - **ADKCellDynamicSizeCalculator** > Calculation dynamic cell with and height for UICollectionViewCell and UITableViewCell.
+  - **ADKCellDynamicSizeCalculator** > Calculates dynamic cell with and height for UICollectionViewCell and UITableViewCell.
   - **ADKCollectionViewDynamicSizeCell** > Base UICollectionViewCell supports dynamic width and height features.
   - **ADKTableViewDynamicSizeCell** > Base UITableViewCell supports dynamic width and height features.